Bhargava-Srinivasan/InnoTech/README.md

 - API endpoints for user registration and login
 - Team Collaborations for projects
 - Content tagging for user queries
-- ML algo for recommendations on best profiles and two-degree tries
+- ML algo for recommendations on best profiles and two-degree connections
+- Efficient name searching algorithm using Trie Data Structure
 - MongoDB database integration
 - Clean and modern frontend UI